Dent (DENT) Price Hits $0.0011 on Major Exchanges

-Dent (DENT) traded up 0.4% against the dollar during the 1 day period ending at 11:00 AM Eastern on April 5th.
-One Dent token can currently be bought for about $0.0011 or 0.00000004 BTC on major cryptocurrency exchanges.
-Dent has a total market capitalization of $108.85 million and $5.37 million worth of Dent was traded on exchanges in the last 24 hours.
-Over the last week, Dent has traded up 2.1% against the dollar.
+Dent (DENT) traded up 1.7% against the US dollar during the 24 hour period ending at 20:00 PM Eastern on April 5th.
+Dent has a market capitalization of $110.21 million and approximately $5.37 million worth of Dent was traded on exchanges in the last day.
+During the last seven days, Dent has traded 3.7% higher against the US dollar.
+One Dent token can now be bought for approximately $0.0011 or 0.00000004 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.